 Black furniture can get too hot in prolonged direct sunlight, but it is equally important to avoid white table tops, which can cause an almost unbearable glare in the same circumstances (as can polished metal).

-Equally, white furniture can attract fine traffic dust if near to a road; plastic seats which generate static electricity which then attracts dust are particularly vulnerable (sometimes a treatment is available to counter this).
+Equally, white furniture can attract fine traffic dust if near to a road; plastic seats which generate static electricity which then attracts dust are particularly vulnerable (sometimes an anti-static treatment is available to counter this).

 Much plastic and metal outdoor furniture is now available in a wide range of colours; in some instances large orders can be matched to a RAL colour.